marjanka3009/100-days-of-code/log.md

 ### Day 4 : January 6, Friday

 **Today's Progress**: Moved my codepen code to GitHub to avoid shortcuts (in GitHub I'm forced to write also the code for html body head etc en link to bootstrap).
-Struggled with JS the synthax.
+Struggled with JS synthax.
 At a certain point I decided to write the code of every single JS challenge in my text-editor.
 **Thoughts** First writing the code in a text-editor instead of filling in the blanks will hopefully help me remembering the syntnax and the repetition will also work.
 JS gave me a bit of a headache.
+Will write the code of all tutorials in a separate file, also for reference when the real fun begins.
 **Link(s) to work**

 ### Day 3: January 5, Thursday